 - H2 receptors: Located in the stomach; signals the release of stomach acid, increases heart rate

-- H3 receptors: Located in the brain; regulates nerves, sleep/wake cycle and appetite
+- H3 receptors: Located in the brain; regulates nerves, sleep/wake cycle, and appetite

 - H4 receptors: Located in the small intestine and colon; play a role in the body’s inflammatory response

-As you can see histamines play an important role our health.
+As you can see histamines play an important role in our health.
 Issues arise in the histamine system when these molecules aren’t degraded or broken down properly.
 This process is what’s commonly called Histamine intolerance.